Frustrated when your toddler wakes up crying every morning? See the reasons behind the hysterical wake-ups, and what to do to turn it around.

 Tip: Get an alarm clock or timer that lights up at a certain time.
 This can be his cue that it’s officially time to wake up.

 Starting your day off hearing your toddler screaming isn’t easy for any parent, but now you have a few strategies to cope.

 Rearrange your schedule by trying an earlier bedtime, even by 15 minutes.
 Factor her behavior into your mornings so you don’t feel rushed or frazzled when it happens.

 Cuddle with her before she wakes up to prevent her fussiness from getting out of control.
 Equip her with tools to cope by encouraging her to use words to label feelings, or suggesting things to do when she wakes up.

 And finally, tell her to be happy the night before.
 Positive affirmation right before sleep can help her rest soundly and wake up happy.

-I’m pleased to report that my son no longer wakes up screaming every morning.
+I’m pleased to report that my son no longer woke up screaming every morning.
 Regardless of whether he was in deep sleep or stirring throughout, he outgrew the phase, especially with the help of the tools we discussed.

-And perhaps that’s the most important thing to remember: that all kids will outgrow this, including your toddler… even if he doesn’t seem like a “morning person.”
+And perhaps that’s the most important thing to remember: that all kids will outgrow this, including your toddler.
+Even if he doesn’t seem like a “morning person.”

 Get more tips: